 Since 1986, the bicycle program has helped less fortunate children and the homeless in the community.

-Submitted by Lieutenant Ernie Valencia
+Submitted by Lt.
+Ernie Valencia

 CMF spreads Christmas cheer to 930 elementary school students